ibm-cloud-docs/monitoring/manage.md

 # Managing data
 {: #manage}

 You can use labels to group infrastructure resources into logical hierarchies, filter out data, and split aggregated data into segments.
 You can customize how data is aggregated when you configure a graph or create an alert for a metric.
-You can set the scope of a dashboard, a panel, or an alert to filter out data points
+You can set the scope of a dashboard, a panel, or an alert to filter out data points.
 {:shortdesc}

-## Concepts
-{: #concepts}

 **Labels** define the characteristics of a metric.
 You can use labels to identify and differentiate characteristics of a metric.